humanmade/altis-documentation/other-docs/getting-started/custom-modules.md

 ### Registering Your Module

 Within your module's entrypoint file, your module needs to register itself with the Platform core.
-To do this, you need to add an action on `hm-platform.modules.init` which calls `HM\Platform\Module::register`.
+To do this, you need to add an action on `hm-platform.modules.init` which calls `HM\Platform\register_module()`.
 This function call registers the module as well as any default configuration and a callback for the module.

 A basic registration call looks like: